aionnetwork/aion-docs/aion-virtual-machine/intellij/overview.md

 ### Embedded AVM

 The plugin contains an embedded version of the Aion virtual machine.
-This means you can compile and deploy your contract locally on any machine, all without having to connect to a remote node.
+This means you can compile and deploy your contract locally on any machine, all without having to connect to a actual node in the network.
 The embedded AVM is incredibly light-weight, as it's not actually running a full node on your machine.

 ### Remote AVM Connections